Ants &

 • Locate and mark as many hills as are visible in your yard (flour works well as a marking tool).
 If you cannot locate the hill, please mark a 5' to 10' perimeter of known activity.

-• Wash inside areas with soap or bleach mixed with water to remove the ant scent and discourage other ants from following the trail.
+• Vacuum trails, wipe them with soapy water, or spray them with window cleaner to kill the ants and remove the ant scent to discourage other ants from following the trail.

 • Remove all 'food' sources that attract the ants to the affected location: pet food, sugar, soda, opened food packages, or uncontained trash.
 (Pet food should be picked up between feedings.)